 Brent Yingling Memorial Scholarship

-- Is being created and is to be awarded to students of proven academic excellence who participate in one of the school music groups.
+- $1,000 is to be awarded to students (one/year) of proven academic excellence who participate in one of the school music groups.

 - Established in honor of Brent Yingling’s dedication to a relationship with God, his family, French, music, fitness, and Fletcher Academy students as evidenced by 43 years of active service.
 We are grateful for the powerful and consistent Christian witness and call to excellence that characterized Mr. Yingling’s life.
 His influence will continue to play out in the lives of his former students and co-workers.
 Mr. Yinglings impact and influence on the young lives entrusted to his care is the ultimate example of Fletcher Academy’s motto of “educating for eternity” in action.